ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 <!--
 another bold assertion

 everyone here writes code; so you all share code

--->
+You __maight__ be using less-than-optimal sh

+if everyone shares, high chance some are sharing wrong -->

 ---